steelwheels/KiwiScript/KiwiLibrary/Document/Format/StorageFormat.md

 # The file format for `Storage`

 The value storage is used to load (or store) persistent data for the application.
-In usually, they are loaded and stored by the application automatically.
+In usually, the path of storage file is declared in [manifest file](https://github.com/steelwheels/JSTools/blob/master/Document/jspkg.md).
+The file is loaded when the storage access is detected.

 The [extended JSON](
 https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Format/eJSONFormat.md) format is used to store the context of the value storage.